 - Money is accessible without any charges or penalties

-Just one thing to keep in mind for the below savings accounts is that the rates for them are not fixed, and are likely to fall as wider interest rates drop.
+Just one thing to keep in mind for the below savings accounts is that the rates for them are not fixed, and are subject to change.

 Heartland Direct Call account

 The Heartland Direct Call Account allows you to make free and unlimited withdrawals to a nominated transaction account, and doesn’t have any minimum deposit requirements.
-It currently offers a rate of 1.90%, which is much higher than any other account offering the same level of access to your money.
+It currently offers a rate of 1.50%, which is higher than any other account offering the same level of access to your money.

 The main catch is that it takes one business day for you to receive your withdrawn funds (e.g. if you make a withdrawal after 7pm on Friday, you’ll have to wait until Tuesday to receive your funds).
 In addition, you can only withdraw money out to one account that you’ve linked to it (this can be any account at another NZ bank) – you can’t make withdrawals directly to other accounts.